 Chairman of the SABJE

-For the past almost 7 decades, since the first school’s inception, King David Schools have continued to provide the community with an excellent Jewish and general education.
+For the past 7 decades, since the first school’s inception, King David Schools have continued to provide the community with an excellent Jewish and general education.

 This excellence is based upon a number of key pillars: